guzba/sunny/README.md

 Sunny's default behavior when parsing fields is loose / not strict.

-* Fields are not required (use `required` field tag to become stricter)
+* Fields are not required (use `required` field tag to become stricter).
-* A missing field and `field: null` are treated as the same thing
+* A missing field and `"field": null` are treated as the same thing.

 This means you can easily parse the parts of a JSON blob you care about without a headache.